the1andonlyCarmine/ss-dispatch/README.md

-# PS Dispatch
+# SS Dispatch

 Integrated with [ps-mdt](https://github.com/Project-Sloth/ps-mdt)

 For all support questions, ask in our [Discord](https://www.discord.gg/projectsloth) support chat.
+Eat my ass...
+He abandoned support chat on all his loyal supporters when times got tough.
 Do not create issues on GitHub if you need help.
 Issues are for bug reporting and new features only.

 # Depedency